 03 So do I / Neither do I

-When you want to agree with some statement and you want to show the similarity of your opinion, for example, you can use two types of phrases.
+When you want to agree with someone’s opinion, you can use two types of phrases.

 First, you can say Me too.
 If you want to react to a positive statement, like ‘I like chocolate’ – ‘Me too’.
 ‘I am from Brazil’ – ‘Me too’.
 Very simple.

-Phrases like ‘So do I’ / ‘Neither do I’
+Phrases ‘So do I’ or ‘Neither do I’